-When you drift off to sleep, it’s okay if your master bedroom is dim, dark and boring.
+When you drift off to sleep, it’s okay if your primary bedroom is dim, dark and boring.
 But when you switch on the light in the morning, wouldn’t you like to be cheered by what you see?
 If your bedroom looks the same as is did yesterday and the week before that and the month before that, maybe it’s time for a makeover.

 Wait a minute, you say.
 You have bills, you have time commitments, you have a busy life.
 Here’s the good news: it doesn’t take a small fortune or weeks off from work to start coming home to a fresh and welcoming bedroom.
-Here are 25 inexpensive steps toward a more luxurious master bedroom, and you can accomplish a few of these next weekend.
+Here are 25 inexpensive steps toward a more luxurious primary bedroom, and you can accomplish a few of these next weekend.
 And a couple more in the weeks after that.

 Table of Contents

 - 5. Change the Lighting

 - 6. Ceiling Fan

 - 7. Light Switch and Outlet Covers